Building a community from scratch is hard but planning to scale and monetise it is even harder.

 That’s all for now!

-Feel free to be a part of our facebook group, Growth and Monetisation for Facebook Group Admins, where several other community entrepreneurs, like you, are constantly discussing ways to grow together and are motivating each other in this journey of building communities!!
+Feel free to be a part of our facebook group, Growth and Monetisation for Facebook Group Admins, where thousands of Facebook group admins like you, are constantly discussing ways to grow together and are motivating each other in this journey of building communities!!